Concept of Gift under Transfer Of Property Act

 4. Voluntary transfer with free consent

 The donor must have made the gift voluntarily, in the exercise of his free will and his consent should have been free consent.
-Free consent refers to the situation when the donor has complete freedom to make the gift without the involvement of any force, fraud, coercion or undue influence.
-Voluntary transaction on part of the donor means that he executed the gift deed with full knowledge of the nature and circumstances of the transaction.
+Free consent refers to the situation when the donor has complete freedom to make the gift without the involvement of any force, fraud, coercion, or undue influence.
+A voluntary transaction on part of the donor means that he executed the gift deed with full knowledge of the nature and circumstances of the transaction.

 5. Acceptance of the gift